nal060/nal060/README.md

 ## Hi there 👋

-I'm currently exploring NLP, machine learning, and the inner workings of transformer models.
+I'm currently doing research in NLP, machine learning, and the inner workings of transformer models.

 **Ongoing Projects:**